bmourit/Espruino/README.md

 Please note that this is BETA.
 We've been working hard on the Espruino Board support but we haven't had time to check the other boards properly.

-* Espruino Board - working
+* Espruino Board - WORKING
 * Linux - working
+* STM32F0DISCOVERY - WIP
 * STM32VLDISCOVERY - WORKING
 * STM32F3DISCOVERY - WORKING
 * STM32F4DISCOVERY - WORKING